obonaventure/cnp3/book-2nd/index.rst

    :align: center
    :scale: 60

-   This is the draft of the second edition of `Computer Networking : Principles, Protocols and Practice`.
+   This is the current draft of the second edition of `Computer Networking : Principles, Protocols and Practice`.
 The ebook is being entirely rewritten until the end of 2013.
 It will be updated on a weekly basis.
 You can also directly download the current ebook draft in various formats from the links below :

-   	- :download:`distrib/cnp3b.epub` suitable for viewing on tablets like ipad
+   	- :download:`distrib/cnp3bis.epub` suitable for viewing on tablets like ipad
- 	- :download:`distrib/cnp3b.mobi` suitable for viewing on amazon kindle
+ 	- :download:`distrib/cnp3bis.pdf` suitable for viewing and printing anywhere
- 	- :download:`distrib/cnp3b.pdf` suitable for viewing and printing anywhere
+.. 	- :download:`distrib/cnp3b.mobi` suitable for viewing on amazon kindle

     The development of this edition of the textbook is carried out on `github
     <https://github.com/obonaventure/cnp3/tree/master/book-2nd>`_